atlemagnussen/backslash-site/vitepress/docs/posts/security/openvpn-setup.md

 # 6. Allow new traffic to flow from the VPN tunnel to the LAN
 sudo nft add rule ip filter forward iifname "tun0" oifname "enp1s0" accept
 ```

+Or the outcome of rules that can be put into nftables.conf

 ```conf
 table ip filter {